Briefing Book for the President of the Queen's Privy Council for Canada (December 2019)

-Elections Canada is responsible for the administration of the Canada Elections Act (CEA), which governs the election of members of Parliament to the House of Commons.
-The CEA covers a broad variety of rules, including, but not limited to, the appointment and duties of election staff; how candidates are nominated; the regulation of political financing; voting days, times and locations; voting procedures at the polls and by special ballot; the counting of ballots; voter registration; and a number of offences under the CEA and related penalties for infractions.
+Elections Canada is responsible for the administration of the Canada Elections Act (CEA), which governs the election of members of Parliament to the House of Commons, and the Referendum Act.
+The CEA covers a broad variety of rules, including, but not limited to, the appointment and duties of election officers; how candidates are nominated; the regulation of political financing; voting days, times and locations; voting procedures at the polls and by special ballot; the counting of ballots; voter registration; and a number of offences under the CEA and related penalties for infractions.

 The Chief Electoral Officer (CEO) of Canada is an agent of Parliament who is directly responsible to that institution and independent from the government of the day.
 This independence flows from a range of provisions in the CEA, notably those related to tenure of the position and the specific process for removal of the incumbent, accountability mechanisms and financial independence.